 Project Management Web Application

 MOKA is a small construction company serving the Bay Area, San Francisco.
-When I started working as a UX Designer at Moka Construction, I was tasked with helping the company solve their problem of monitoring work progress in multiple job sites' and tracking their crew's accurate working hours and payments.
+When I started working as a UX Designer at Moka Construction, the challenge was helping the company monitor work progress in multiple job sites seamlessly and accurately track their crew's working hours and payments.
 They had been doing the jobs traditionally at the time, which was inefficient considering the long commute between the job sites and the never-ending traffic in the area.
 I suggested creating an end-to-end web application for MOKA construction company enabling them to remotely monitor work progress in multiple job sites and track crew’s working hours.
-The app also calculates the crew’s wage payroll efficiently and accurately based on each individual’s working hours.
+The app also calculates the crew’s wage payroll based on each individual’s working hours.

 Project Overview